Learn the dangers of smoking (tobacco use) and the benefits of quitting.

 What does my smoking do to others?

 When you smoke, you also put others at risk.
 According to the American Heart Association, about 40,000 people die of heart and blood vessel diseases caused by secondhand smoke.
+And secondhand smoke increases the risk for stroke among nonsmokers by 20-30%.

 Secondhand smoke is linked to chronic breathing problems, especially in children.
 It can also lead to cancer and heart disease in people who have never smoked.
 Children and teens have an increased risk of heart disease as adults because breathing secondhand smoke lowers their "good cholesterol" levels, raises their blood pressure and damages the heart.
 Secondhand smoke is especially dangerous for premature babies who have respiratory distress syndrome and for children with asthma.
 It has also been shown that children exposed to secondhand smoke tend to have increased fluid in the middle ear, which leads to ear infections.